doetoe/blockchain/README.md

 ### Dependencies ###

-All this runs in Python 3, though probably Python 2 should work as well, possibly with some minor changes.
+All this runs in Python 3, though probably Python 2 should work as well with some minor changes.
 It uses the non-standard modules flask, ecdsa and dateutil.

 ### Contact ###